-Nahreen was a Finalist for the Universal Animation Writing Program 2021, was a Semi-Finalist for the Disney-ABC Writing Program, was 1 in 5 Comedy Finalists with JuntoBox Films in 2013 for FOREIGN AMERICA, and won "Best Director" for the Crazy Woke Asians festival in 2019.
-Nahreen also won Shakespeare at Play’s Screenwriting Contest in 2004.
+Nahreen was a Finalist for the Universal Animation Writing Program 2021, was a Semi-Finalist for the Disney-ABC Writing Program, was 1 in 5 Comedy Finalists with JuntoBox Films for FOREIGN AMERICA, and won "Best Director" for the Crazy Woke Asians festival in 2019.
+Nahreen was also featured in VoyageLA magazine in November 2019.

 LA Weekly chose M.E.
 So Funny – a 2-woman sketch show poking fun at Middle-Eastern culture that Nahreen wrote and directed – for their pick-of-the-week in August 2015.
 The show was also booked at UC Riverside, and received a great review from their newspaper, as well as showcased at the Comedy Central Stage in Hollywood.

 Nahreen was born in Toronto, Canada, but grew up in Burbank, California.
 She is of full Syrian descent, her parents having been born and raised in Aleppo, Syria.
 Nahreen is a graduate of The Second City Conservatory, has also studied at The Groundlings and Upright Citizens Brigade, and has performed stand-up for over 13 years.

 Nahreen has production experience working for The Tonight Show with Jay Leno, The Tonight Show with Conan O’Brien, Last Call with Carson Daly, Whose Line Is It Anyway?, and many more.